How to Bulk Enable or Disable WooCommerce Backorders

 1. Locate the Stock status column and select the On Backorder option.

-2. Move to the Manage stock column and tick the checkbox
+2. Move to the Manage stock column and tick the checkbox.

 • Allow, but notify customer